Aliin/Symposium/README.md

 The php code in index.php should do nothing but call functions that display in html what the user should see.
 The functions themselves should be in files contained in the "includes" folder.
 Pictures and other resources used should be in the "resources" folder.
 In the "database" folder, there will be a "mysql_setup.php" file that sets up the mysql tables for you.
 It will be changed everytime we add something new to the database.
 So first it will delete the old tables and then create the updated tables.
 It will connect to the database using the login data from the user-dependent "connect_data" file as described in "GETTING STARTED" above.

+--DATABASE--
+maybe not quite right, feel free to make better suggestions:
+-set up one table for category with id (primary key) and name -another table for posts that holds as a foreign key the category id.

 --SO LETS GO!--
 I put up some files and code to get started, just to outline a basic structure to get us going.
 Feel free to change anything you like and please check my code for errors before you get going and comment on them, I just quickly set up some code and didn't test or debug it.
 The code doesn't work yet and I didn't set up any mysql yet.